lmmx/botodto/src/botodto/aws/README.md

 - Wrap `boto3` so that the `__getattr__` calls which produce calls to any name in the `_PY_TO_OP` enum of API operations is wrapped by the appropriate Pydantic model.

-- Produce Pydantic models by `datamodel-code-generator` on the OpenAPI schema derived from the v2 JS SDK
+- Produce Pydantic models by `datamodel-code-generator` on the OpenAPI schema derived from the botocore SDK schemas

 - Supplement the Pydantic models with exception types.

-Whether the v3 types will be added at the OpenAPI schema stage or after (i.e. before or after `datamodel-code-generator` processes the OpenAPI schema) is still unclear.
-It will become clear once I assess how trivial the exception types are.
-I suspect they may reliably be `message: str`-bearing singletons, perhaps with pattern constraints.